-When planning an outdoor space be sure to combine aesthetics, comfort and functionality.
+When planning an outdoor space, be sure to combine aesthetics, comfort, and functionality.
 It will also increase the efficiency of the building process and save you money by avoiding costly mistakes.
-In this article, we will discuss some must haves to planning your perfect outdoor space.
+In this article, we will discuss some must-haves to plan your perfect outdoor space.

 Look beyond your walls and discover livable space outdoors.
-Taking in fresh air can help you relax and improves your overall health.
+Taking in the fresh air can help you relax and improves your overall health.
 A good place to start is deciding the function of your outdoor space.
-If you like to entertain, ample space for guests, seating and dining with a close proximity to a cooking area is priority.
-You want to relax and get away from it all?
-Winding walkways a distance from your home that lead to a private garden with comfortable seating and a water feature to drown out the noise would suit you well.
-Wanna play?
+If you like to entertain, ample space for guests, seating, and dining with proximity to a cooking area is a priority.
+Want to relax and get away from it all?
+Winding walkways that lead to a private garden with comfortable seating and a water feature would suit you well.
+Want to play?
 Your recreation area should include partial shade and a soft floor such as grass, sand or a rubberized surface.
 Your outdoor space can also be divided up for multiple uses.
 An outdoor space will lack direction and use without establishing its intended purpose.
-As you proceed to the planning and design phase determining function will keep you focused, then you can move on to the essentials.
+As you proceed to the planning and design phase, determining the function will keep you focused.
+Then you can move on to the essentials.

-Some necessities to contemplate before getting started on any outdoor living space include landscaping, hardscaping and the establishing of structures.
+Some necessities to contemplate before getting started on any outdoor living space include landscaping, hardscaping, and the establishment of structures.

 Now that you have an idea of what you want, you can focus on landscaping.
-Landscaping will include trees, flowers, plants, gates, fences, gardens and water features.
+Landscaping can include trees, flowers, plants, gates, fences, gardens, and water features.
 Walk around your yard and determine the best place to create an outdoor living area.
 Take note of existing focal points to incorporate into the design.
 Check for the direction and location of inspiring views.
-Assess your yard for the best and worst sun exposure, shade and wind.
+Assess your yard for the best and worst sun, shade, and wind exposure.
 Are there slopes or drainage issues you will need to correct?
 Do you prefer lush?
 Or are you low maintenance?
 It is beneficial to the environment to cause minimal disruption to your landscape.
 This will also save you money because less work will need to be done.
-Utilize trees for shade and reducing winds gusts.
+Utilize trees for shade and reducing wind gusts.
 Bushes and trees can be used for privacy while smaller plants can be used as borders to direct a walkway or designate a space.
 Depending on the size and scope of your project, you might consider consulting a landscape designer.

 Planning your outdoor living space will keep you organized and guarantee you get what you want out of the space.
-Once you settle on the function the fun of planning and design begin.
-Consider all your options before you making your final decisions regarding landscaping, hardscaping and outdoor structures.
-Theses essentials will make sure you remain on the right path.
+Once you settle on the function the fun of planning and design begins.
+Consider all your options before making a final decision regarding landscaping, hardscaping, and outdoor structures.
+These essentials will make sure you remain on the right path.